AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models: Introduction

-Existing Vision-Language-Action (VLA) models such as SayCan~\cite{saycan2022}, PaLM-E~\cite{palm-e2023}, RT-2~\cite{rt2_2023}, and OpenVLA~\cite{openvla2024} showcase strong zero-shot semantic reasoning for ground robots, but their data-intensive training and low-frequency inference make them unsuitable for aerial manipulation~\cite{Foehn_2022}.
-Their spatial grounding is brittle, often hallucinating unseen targets or misinterpreting spatial relations~\cite{steiner2025mindmap}, and their step-wise, stochastic outputs~\cite{wu2025vulnerabilityllmvlmcontrolledrobotics} conflict with the stability and control consistency required for safe flight.
-These models also lack temporal coherence, generating context-free decisions across time rather than reasoning over task history.
-Similarly, Vision-Language Navigation (VLN) systems~\cite{huang2022uavvln} have achieved language-conditioned navigation for multirotors, but remain limited to flight without manipulation.
-Furthermore, the behavior of vision-language models (VLMs) is highly prompt-sensitive~\cite{gu2023systematic, zhou2022learning}, underscoring the need for explicit and structured prompting to achieve consistent, interpretable reasoning in aerial manipulation.
+Existing Vision-Language-Action (VLA) models such as SayCan~\cite{saycan2022}, PaLM-E~\cite{palm-e2023}, RT-2~\cite{rt2_2023}, and OpenVLA~\cite{openvla2024} showcase strong zero-shot semantic reasoning for ground robots.
+However, directly transferring these systems to aerial manipulators is non-trivial.
+Unlike ground platforms, aerial robots operate under tight dynamic constraints, limited onboard computation, and safety-critical proximity to obstacles during grasping and placement.
+The data-intensive training and low-frequency inference typical of VLAs~\cite{Foehn_2022}, combined with brittle spatial grounding that can hallucinate unseen targets or misinterpret spatial relations~\cite{steiner2025mindmap}, and step-wise stochastic outputs~\cite{wu2025vulnerabilityllmvlmcontrolledrobotics}, conflict with the stability and control consistency required for flight.
+Moreover, many VLA systems generate context-free decisions without explicit reasoning over task history, leading to temporally inconsistent skill transitions.
+Similarly, Vision-Language Navigation (VLN) systems~\cite{huang2022uavvln} enable language-conditioned navigation for multirotors but do not extend to manipulation.
+Furthermore, the behavior of vision-language models (VLMs) is highly prompt-sensitive~\cite{gu2023systematic, zhou2022learning}, underscoring the need for structured decision mechanisms that enforce temporal coherence and execution consistency in aerial manipulation.

-This gap raises a central question: \textit{how can general-purpose VLMs be adapted for aerial manipulation without costly domain training or fine-tuning?} To address these challenges, we propose \textbf{AERMANI-VLM}, the first system that integrates pretrained vision–language reasoning with aerial manipulation.
+This gap raises a central question: \textit{how can general-purpose VLMs be adapted for aerial manipulation without costly domain training or fine-tuning?} To address these challenges, we propose \textbf{AERMANI-VLM}, a zero-shot framework that transfers pretrained vision–language reasoning models to aerial manipulation without task-specific fine-tuning.

 The core idea is to decouple \textit{what to do} from \textit{how to do} it: the VLM handles high-level reasoning under structured prompting, while a predefined library of flight-safe skills executes the resulting actions.
-This design retains the generalization ability of large models while ensuring stable, and repeatable control.
+This design retains the generalization ability of large models while promoting temporally consistent and repeatable execution under aerial flight constraints.